PureGym: Ownership and management

 It has a 2-star accreditation from Best Companies and a BCI score of 696.6.

 PureGym opened in Dubai in 2022.
 PureGym UAE is headed up by CEO Susan Turner, with operations being handled by John Foy.

+In December 2024, PureGym acquired Blink Fitness, a chain of gyms in New York and New Jersey, from Equinox Group for $121 million, outbidding Planet Fitness in a bankruptcy auction.
+It began rebranding the gyms the following year.